akohnert/TwiConv/readme.md

 ****
 ```

-As a final step, running ``python make_conll.py <PATH TO TWEET TEXT FILES>`` will create the CoNLL files in ``conll``.
+As a final step, running ``python make_conll.py <PATH TO TWEET TEXT FILES> <PATH TO AUTHOR FILES>`` will create the CoNLL files in ``conll``.

 ### The CoNLL format

-The CoNLL format is inspured by the original CoNLL-2012 format with some additional annotations.
+The CoNLL format is inspired by the original CoNLL-2012 format with some additional annotations.
+Empty lines indicate sentence breaks.

 ```
 COLUMN	CONTENT